swayam1604/neu-hire_suprathon/README.md

 ---

+⚠️ **Project Status:** Prototype / Work In Progress - Some features are planned but not yet implemented.

+---

 ## 📌 Project Overview

 **NeuHire** aims to streamline and scale the interview process through automation and AI.
 It enables: